 Given the impact that carbon emissions have on our planet, you might wonder why we aren’t aiming for zero, or gross zero, rather than net zero.
 Gross zero would mean stopping all emissions, which isn’t realistically attainable across all sectors of our lives and industry.
 Even with best efforts to reduce them, there will still be some emissions.

 Net zero looks at emissions overall, allowing for the removal of any unavoidable emissions, such as those from aviation or manufacturing.
-Removing greenhouse gases could be via nature, as trees take carbon dioxide from the atmosphere, or through new technology or changing industrial processes.
+Removing greenhouse gases could be via nature, as trees take CO2 from the atmosphere, or through new technology or changing industrial processes.